To register, click on the link below:

-- Your company logo and job openings posted on RVA Career Expo website
+Your company logo and job openings posted on the RVA Career Expo website

 NOTE: Credit card payment required in advance – we no longer accept payment by check.

 Employers have access to all registered candidates’ resumes in an online database.
-The Candidate Database is refreshed with new resumes until midnight on the day of the Expo.
+The Candidate Database is refreshed with new resumes until midnight at the beginning of Expo week.
 Access continues for 90 days after the event.